tirzaelise/Afstudeerproject/PROGRESS.md

 ## Wednesday 17/05/2017

 The synsets that are generated for a word and a drink property are now constrained by the desired POS tag.
 This makes sure that an action is found when a verb is fed into the program instead of a noun.
 Furthermore, whether a verb or a noun is used is no decided based on whether there is an object in the sentence or not, but on whether the verb expresses possession: e.g. have, possess, own, have got, hold.
 The most relevant drink property for a word is found using Wu-Palmer similarity instead of the shortest path distance.

+## Thursday 18/05/2017

+I spent a lot of time trying to get NAOqi working on my laptop, which I was able to fix by setting LD Library Path to the C++ NAOqi folder.
+But because of this, it was no longer possible to connect to a NAO robot.
+I wanted to test if it would be possible to use the ALSpeechRecognition API for the speech recognition of a sentence, but both my Python code and Choregraphe gave the error that ALSpeechRecognition could not be found.
+I'm not sure how to fix this yet.

+Meeting points:
+- It's better to get one component working well than each component working only half well
+- SMACH (Ros)